 All that being said, the game mechanics and capabilities are greater, the gaming system in which it is played is superior and the detail on this work is unparalleled.

 Very few game titles have a final entry that perfectly bookends a series like Uncharted, this game manages to balance a big, epic adventure with intimate character moments.

 PUBG, also known as Player Unknown’s Battlegrounds is the latest game to revitalise a stagnant genre.

 Run-and-Gun style games can grow stale quite quickly.
 I’ve always longed for a game that rewards tactical play, and PUBG delivers.

 The fact that respawn functionality is not available causes you to play smarter and with caution.

 Everyone who parachutes in on PUBG is there to be #1, and our office loves playing the mobile version.
 No joke, we play in a squad every lunch around the conference table.

 For anyone who doesn’t “get” gaming, The Last of Us is the game I suggest they play.
 This is a heart-pumping tale, one that's packed with action and excitement, grim realism, and bucket-loads of emotion.

 This game is an instant classic, with Oscar-worthy performances, a beautifully melancholic soundtrack, stunning imagery and strong character arcs.
-The Last of Us is a shining example of an epic journey, bookended by two of the most experimental and ballsy openers/endings in gaming history.
+The Last of Us is a shining example of an epic journey, bookended by two of the most experimental openers/endings in gaming history.